 Heather now has two children and is presently on maternity leave after having her son in February 2013.

-Coming soon to our surgery.
-Desmond is starting at the surgery in May 2019 and is an experienced dentist and is joining us after moving to Whangarei from Napier.
+Desmond started at the surgery in May 2019 and is an experienced dentist and has joined us after moving to Whangarei from Napier.

 Emily is our new lady dentist.
 She started in February 2019.
 Emily is so lovely kind, very thorough.
 She will be very helpful with any dental questions.